 There are no vehicle tracks around the area nor is it close to any roads.
 The overhanging ridges offer some protection from rain and provide a modicum of shade in the hot summer.
 It sits near to a small stream.
 The trails radiating outward from the entrance to the corral seem to have been used recently so maybe this is also a destination camp for local trail riders.

-Zedekiah:“Flying along over the desert north of the Grand Canyon on the area where the Shivits Plateau, Antelope Valley and the Unikaret Plateau all come together, I found something very interesting.
+Zedekiah:“Flying along over the desert north of the Grand Canyon on the area where the Shivits Plateau, Antelope Valley, and the Unikaret Plateau all come together, I found something very interesting.
 If I wasn’t flying low, slow and paying attention to what was on the ground I could have easily missed it.
 I wonder who constructed this and when it was built?
 What era of history does this come from? “

-As you can see in the image below, this corral is near a small creek which remains partially wet all year round, providing a source of water for the livestock they kept in the pen.
+As you can see in the image below, this corral is near a small creek that remains partially wet all year round, providing a source of water for the livestock they kept in the pen.
 There is a fenced area adjoining the stone corral which extends the space for livestock.